CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/02-gin.md

 # GIN index
 GIN is an acronym which stands for Genealized Inverted Index.
-Just like B-Tree it is a

 ## Purpose
 GIN indexes are quite different from the B-Tree indices in that they have the ability to have multiple keys per row.
 From the [official doc]: